by Rev. Daniel H. Grossoehme, BCC

 It may also be the case that the dying person doesn’t want to have this discussion, and well-meaning caregivers should not attempt to force the issue.
 This, too, is the dying person’s choice to make.

 There are many issues to face other than whether medical treatment has reached the stage where “enough is enough.”
 Frequently, more than one group conversation may be called for.
+There are decisions about continuing treatment; about whether to spend one’s last days at home, in a hospice, or in a hospital; about bringing closure to one’s relationships; and about planning one’s funeral.
 It would be almost impossible for any family group to discuss all the decisions at one time.
 Instead the family caregiver can encourage the conversation by providing the dying person with resources that help a person move through the variety of choices that can be made.

 Bringing a few family photos out at a time is a way to encourage everyone to share stories without the overwhelming task of going through an entire album all at once.